Before contacting us, make sure one of your questions isn't first answered here.

 Q: Do I need to ski with a helmet?

 A: You will be required to wear a helmet for certain ski mountaineering objectives.
-Though we recommend you ski with a helmet, you are not required to.
+Though we recommend you ski with a helmet, you are not required to if not ski mountaineering.
 Climbing helmets such as the Petzl Meteor are also acceptable.

 Q: Do you offer ski traverses